thomasmacpherson/piface/README.md

 an image of the Pi Face will be drawn to a window and its inputs/outputs can be seen.

+You can find some example python scripts in python/demos.

 ### C
 To install the C pfio library download the source, move into the C directory, call the setup scripts and then (as root) run the install command: